HomePlaysHamlet → Famous Quotes

 Analysis

-The "joint" metaphor is orthopaedic: time is a body with a dislocated limb, and Hamlet has been drafted to be the surgeon.
-This is not language of adventure or heroism; it is language of painful, unwanted duty.
-The French philosopher Jacques Derrida built an entire late-career book around this single phrase — Specters of Marx — arguing that Hamlet's sense of time being "out of joint" captures the condition of living in the aftermath of historical rupture, when the expected order of succession has broken down.
+The metaphor is orthopaedic — time is a body with a dislocated limb, and Hamlet has been drafted as the surgeon.
+This is the language of painful, unwanted duty, not adventure.
+Jacques Derrida built a late book, Specters of Marx (1993), on the phrase, reading “out of joint” as the condition of living after a historical rupture, when the expected order of succession has broken down.

-Brevity is the soul of wit Act 2, Scene 2 · Spoken by Polonius
+Brevity is the soul of wit Act 2, Scene 2 · Polonius

 Therefore, since brevity is the soul of wit,